Unicode: History

-Based on experiences with the Xerox Character Code Standard (XCCS) since 1980, the origins of Unicode can be traced back to 1987, when Joe Becker from Xerox with Lee Collins and Mark Davis from Apple started investigating the practicalities of creating a universal character set.
-With additional input from Peter Fenwick and Dave Opstad, Joe Becker published a draft proposal for an "international/multilingual text character encoding system in August 1988, tentatively called Unicode".
+The origins of Unicode can be traced back to the 1980s, to a group of individuals with connections to Xerox's Character Code Standard (XCCS).
+In 1987, Xerox employee Joe Becker, along with Apple employees Lee Collins and Mark Davis, started investigating the practicalities of creating a universal character set.
+With additional input from Peter Fenwick and Dave Opstad, Becker published a draft proposal for an "international/multilingual text character encoding system in August 1988, tentatively called Unicode".
 He explained that "the name 'Unicode' is intended to suggest a unique, unified, universal encoding".

-In this document, entitled Unicode 88, Becker outlined a 16-bit character model:
+In this document, entitled Unicode 88, Becker outlined a scheme using 16-bit characters:

 Unicode is intended to address the need for a workable, reliable world text encoding.
 Unicode could be roughly described as "wide-body ASCII" that has been stretched to 16 bits to encompass the characters of all the world's living languages.
 In a properly engineered design, 16 bits per character are more than sufficient for this purpose.

-His original 16-bit design was based on the assumption that only those scripts and characters in modern use would need to be encoded:
+This design decision was made based on the assumption that only scripts and characters in "modern" use would require encoding:

 Unicode gives higher priority to ensuring utility for the future than to preserving past antiquities.
 Unicode aims in the first instance at the characters published in the modern text (e.g. in the union of all newspapers and magazines printed in the world in 1988), whose number is undoubtedly far below 214 = 16,384.
-Beyond those modern-use characters, all others may be defined to be obsolete or rare; these are better candidates for private-use registration than for congesting the public list of generally useful Unicode.
+Beyond those modern-use characters, all others may be defined to be obsolete or rare; these are better candidates for private use registration than for congesting the public list of generally useful Unicode.